 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Dental Therapist classification.
 The initial market supplement report was released by the Market Supplement Review Committee August 6, 2002 and implemented on October 16, 2002.
-The first annual review was conducted by the MSRC in October 2003.
-In October 2004, the MSRC recommended to maintain the existing market supplement as part of its annual review.
+The Dental Therapist classification has had annual reviews in 2003, 2004, 2005 and now 2006.
+The decision each time was to maintain the existing market supplement.
 This latest report is to be considered as part of the on-going review of the market supplement process for this classification as described in the SAHO/HSAS Letters of Understanding pertaining to the Market Supplement Program.
-This is the third annual review for the Dental Therapist classification.

 There were three health regions that reported to this review on Dental Therapists.
 Dental Therapists are members of the Health Sciences Association of Saskatchewan (HSAS).
-HSAS was invited to submit any relevant information to this review.